 The Hyuuga’s signature fighting style which makes use of Byakugun’s ability to see an opponent’s chakra flow alongside graceful taijutsu strikes.
 With every contact the Hyuuga injects small bursts of chakra into calculated points within the opponent’s chakra flow, sealing them off and damaging internal organs directly.
 Save for unique physiology or other abilities, Jyuuken is notoriously difficult to defend against once contact is made.

 Effects: Jyuuken uses half your Ninjutsu Damage Bonus, instead of your Physical Damage Bonus.
 Its damage cannot be blocked, ignores armor, and bypasses DR. Jyuuken’s damage is dealt directly to an opponent’s HP (instead of Vitality).
-Every time you hit someone with Jyuuken, you inflict Sealed Tenketsu 1.
+Every time you hit someone with Jyuuken, you inflict Sealed Tenketsu 1, or increase their existing Sealed Tenketsu status by one (if they already have the Status effect).
 Jyuuken inflicts Energy Wounds.

 When used as an Opener, Jyuuken allows you to convert any subsequent Combo jutsu you use into a Jyuuken variant without paying the normal +5 Chakra cost (but you gain all the other effects listed below, as normal for a Jyuuken conversion), for that duration of that Combo.